Hair Loss After Surgery – Causes And Prevention Tips

 After a major surgery, the body experiences tremendous stress.
 This may interfere with the hair growth cycle and cause hair loss or thinning (1).

-Hair loss is often common in people who have undergone bariatric or gastric sleeve surgeryi A surgical procedure where part of the stomach is removed from the body while the remaining portion is formed into a tube-like structure.
+Hair loss is often common in people who have undergone bariatric or gastric sleeve gastric sleeve surgeryi A surgical procedure where part of the stomach is removed from the body while the remaining portion is formed into a tube-like structure.
 (2).
 Stress and nutritional deficiencies are believed to be the major reasons for such hair loss.
 Once these factors are addressed, hair loss stops (1).

 The hair cycle is a complex biological process where the hair follicles undergo three major stages (1):